Don’t miss the Spring Photo Scavenger Hunt printable for a fun twist on science activities at the end of this post.

 There are so many different birds to identify and learn fun facts about.
 We recently discovered a bird we had never seen before.
 It’s a beautiful shade of blue, like the birds from fairy tales.

-This Field Guide to the Birds of North America is my family’s go to for bird watching.
-It’s even in my top 5 favorite science resources.
+This Field Guide to the Birds of North America is my family’s go-to for bird watching.
 It has come in handy multiple times and fits nicely in a backpack or bag to take with us when we’re outdoors.

 Nature walks are wonderful science opportunities throughout the year, but especially during spring.
 Plants and flowers are blooming, trees are turning green again, and wildlife is becoming active after a long winter.

-They’re also a much welcome break in the warm afternoon after working on school in the morning.
+They’re also a much welcome break in the warm afternoon after working on schoolwork in the morning.
 Plus younger and older kids, both benefit from them.

 Scavenger hunts can add even more fun to your nature walks.
-Try to see who can find the most items on your list or complete it together.
+Try to see who can find the most items on your list or complete them together.

-This Nature Walk Scavenger Hunt printable includes a scavenger hunt for little ones and a photo scavenger hunt for your big kids.
+This Spring Photo Scavenger Hunt printable includes a scavenger hunt for little ones and a photo scavenger hunt for your big kids.
 FREE for a limited time with code: SPRINGPHOTO

 I hope you’ve been inspired to take advantage of spring and make some fun memories with your children discovering the science they’re surrounded by this time of year.